remoteoss/json-schema-form/CONTRIBUTING.md

 $ npm  link @remoteoss/json-schema-form

 # Run npm unlink --no-save @remoteoss/json-schema-form to remove the local symlink
 ```

 #### Public release

 If you need a public release (for example, to run it on your project CI), you can publish a `dev` release.

 Note that only core maintainers can publish public releases.
 If needed, ask us in the PR and we'll do it for you.
-Check #3 for the video walkthrough.
+Check PR #3 for the video walkthrough.

 1. Locally run the script `npm run release:dev:patch` or `npm run release:dev:minor` depending on your changes.
     1. You'll be shown what's the new version and prompt you if it's correct.
 Eg